carranza96/kinetic-energy-forecasting/README.md

 of power systems as it represents in some sort the ability of the system to withstand imbalances between generation and demand.
 Therefore, transmission system operators (TSOs) need tools to forecast the inertia or the kinetic energy available in the systems in the very short term (from minutes to hours) in order to take appropriate actions if the values fall below the one that ensures secure operation.
-This paper proposes a methodology based on machine learning (ML) techniques for short-term kinetic energy forecast- ing available in power systems; it focuses on the length of the moving window, which allows for obtaining a balance between the historical information needed and the horizon of forecasting.
+This paper proposes a methodology based on machine learning (ML) techniques for short-term kinetic energy forecasting available in power systems; it focuses on the length of the moving window, which allows for obtaining a balance between the historical information needed and the horizon of forecasting.
 The proposed methodology aims to be as flexible as possible to apply to any power system, regardless of the data available and the software used.
 To illustrate the proposed methodology, time series of the kinetic energy recorded in the Nordic Power System (NPS) has been used as a case study.
 The results show that Linear